skadio/forge/README.md

 ## Support
 Please submit bug reports and feature requests as [Issues](https://github.com/skadio/forge/issues).

+## Acknowledgments
+We would like to thank [Modal](https://modal.com/) for their generous support through the provision of academic credits and computational infrastructure, which were instrumental in training the Forge model used in this research.

 ## License
 Forge is licensed under the [Apache License 2.0](LICENSE).